crowdsecurity/cs-wordpress-blocker/README.md

 ### Settings

-##### CrowdWall (Not activate by default)

-- You can activate or not the CrowdWall data query
-- If you have activated Crowdsec PULL, please fill your API Token

-##### Crowdwatch (Activate by default)
+##### Crowdsec (Activate by default)

-- You can activate or not the CrowdWatch data query (you must have a crowdwatch instance running on your host)
+- You can activate or not the CrowdSec data query (you must have a crowdsec instance running on your host)
-- If this option is activated, please fill the path to crowdwatch database file
+- If this option is activated, please fill the path to crowdsec database file

+:warning: If you disable the Crowdsec decision pull, don't forget to `Refresh Cache`

 ##### General

  - Activate or not the block on the backend also

-The cache can be flushed manually by cliking the `Refresh Cache` button.
+The cache can be flushed manually by clicking the `Refresh Cache` button.

 ### Dashboard

-Currently, the dashboard contains only a table with all IPs that are actually store in cache.
+Currently, the dashboard contains only a table with all IPs that are actually stored in cache.

-## Test

-If you want to contribute or test the plugin, please `cd ./tests/` and run `docker-compose up -d` .
-Then visit localhost:80 to set up wordpress

-When the plugins will be uploaded in wordpress, its folder will be located under : `wordpress/wp-content/plugins/crowdsec-wp`